Our commitment to you and your family’s health care needs

 Contract negotiations between providers and insurers are common.
 At UnitedHealthcare, we negotiate about 2,000 provider contracts every year on average.
 The vast majority of those result in renewed contracts with no disruption for our members, and also no external noise as the negotiations are handled professionally and behind closed doors.

 Our track record of renewing contracts with providers is strong, as evidenced by the fact that we have a network of more than 7,000 hospitals and 1.7 million physicians.
-We are fully committed to engaging in productive, good-faith negotiation and remain focused on our goal of renewing our contract with Johns Hopkins so that our members have continued access to quality care.
+We are fully committed to engaging in productive, good-faith negotiation and remain focused on our goal of reaching an agreement that restores network access to Johns Hopkins so that our members have continued access to quality care.

 We have a responsibility to uphold our members’ ability to rely on our network for consistent, equitable access to care they need.
 Johns Hopkins is demanding language in its contract that would give them the right to refuse treatment for any employer it does not want to do business with.
 In other words, they are attempting to reserve the right to turn away UnitedHealthcare members at their discretion as an in-network provider.
 This is unacceptable.